John Hancock Center: 44th floor sky lobby

 The 44th level skylobby is the floor where the building transitions from offices to residential, with offices occupying floors below and residences occupying floors above.
+The tower was the first in the world to introduce a 'sky lobby' where express elevators from the ground floor stop, and residents then transfer to 'local' elevators to get to their own floor.

 Swimming pool

 On its 44th floor, the John Hancock Center has a resident swimming pool.
 The pool area has double-height ceilings.

 The pool is the highest pool in the United States when measured by distance above ground level.